It’s official: the Riskonet route to NFPA Live Virtual Trainings

 Better grip on training needs

 Not having to make and contend with hotel reservations has made it possible for Riskonet to set up and instigate a long-term training schedule.
 This will give consultants and companies a much better grip on their relevant training needs and how best they can meet them.
-At Riskonet we are currently updating the www.nfpa.eu website to reflect the new situation.
-I expect it to be possible soon to register for a variety of seminars, about several different topics.
-A new seminar calendar will cover Q3 of 2021 up to and including the end of 2022.
-Seminars currently in the pipeline include those for NFPA 13, NFPA 20, NFPA 25, NFPA 30, NFPA 101 and CFPS.
+We have recently updated the NFPA website to reflect the new situation.
+It’s now possible to register for the NFPA 25 (Inspection Testing and Maintenance of Water-Based Fire Protection Systems), NFPA 20 (Standard for the Installation of Stationary Pumps for Fire Protection), and NFPA 13 (Standard of the installation of Sprinkler Systems) seminars.

-Registration for the various NFPA training programmes will be possible from about mid-August 2021 so watch this space for more information.
-Rather than be tempted to take the path that leads to an unofficial NFPA training, opt instead for Riskonet, the officially certified NFPA provider for the Central European Time zone.
-And don’t forget, subject to successful completion of the training programme, we can also issue the official NFPA certification too.
-So, knowing what you now know, what are you waiting for?
+Registration for these NFPA training programmes is already underway.
+So rather than be tempted to take the path that leads to an unofficial NFPA training, opt instead for Riskonet, the officially certified NFPA provider for the Central European Time zone.
+And don’t forget, subject to successful completion of the training programme, we can also issue the official NFPA certification.
+So, knowing what you now know, and the fact that some of these seminars will be given before the end of 2021, what are you waiting for?